 What else can healthcare providers do to address patient concerns surrounding payment portals?
 At Weave, we have some additional suggestions beyond some of the commonplace measures suggested by governments and public health officials.

-Here are ten ways to mitigate the risk of using payment portals during COVID-19:
+Here are ten ways to mitigate the risk of using payment portals during a pandemic:

 70% of the healthcare practices from our survey said contactless payments are a competitive advantage in today’s environment.
 So, adding contactless payments provide you with safer conditions for your employees and staff while increasing your office’s value and efficiency.
 But what are contactless payments?

-Contactless payment processing is alternative payment methods that diverge from traditional payments, which include cash, checks, and cards.
-Mobile wallets and text requests are common contactless options for healthcare practices on today’s market.
+Contactless payment processing is an alternative payment method that diverges from traditional payments, which include cash, checks, and cards.
+Mobile wallets and text requests are common contactless options for healthcare practices in today’s market.
 Mobile wallets are available through tech providers like Apple, Google, Samsung, and Microsoft.

 43% of healthcare patients fear touching payment portals